effl-lab/cmmd/README.md

 Unofficial PyTorch implementation of CMMD.
 CMMD is proposed in [Rethinking FID: Towards a Better Evaluation Metric for Image Generation](https://arxiv.org/abs/2401.09603).
 CMMD is considered a more effective metric than FID, designed to overcome the persistent challenges of FID.

-The [original original implementation](https://github.com/google-research/google-research/tree/master/cmmd) is based on JAX and TensorFlow.
+The [original implementation](https://github.com/google-research/google-research/tree/master/cmmd) is based on JAX and TensorFlow.
 This implementation replaced them PyTorch and does not need the [`scenic`](https://github.com/google-research/scenic) for computing CLIP embeddings.

 * For CLIP embedding, we use CLIPImageEncoder while the cmmd paper use CLIPImageEncoderWithProjection from [`huggingface`](https://huggingface.co/openai/clip-vit-large-patch14-336)